Introduction

 This is not the first time I have written in this blog about the ways in which monolingual policies are used to repress linguistic diversity.
 At a time of increased political correctness, such policies are often subtle, but this has not always been the case.
 To illustrate, here’s a document I stumbled upon while doing archival research in a Greek school.

-The document, dated 5th April 1989, has been issued by a local education authority, and is addressed to all headteachers in the region.
+The document, dated 5th April 1989, has been issued by a local education authority, and it is addressed to all headteachers in the region.
 In line 4ff. of the document, one reads that a number of maps issued to schools contain “certain historical inexactitudes (e.g., regions in Greece are depicted as places where Slavic or Neo-Latin languages are spoken…)”.
-The document goes on, in the second paragpraph, to order the headteachers to immediately withdraw all such maps, in compliance with a classified (l.
-8: “ΑΠ[όρρητο]”) document issued by the Ministry of Education [7] .
+The document goes on, in the second paragraph, to order the headteachers to immediately withdraw all such maps, in compliance with a classified (l.
+8: “ΑΠ[όρρητο]”) document issued by the Ministry of Education [7].

 Preserving minority languages

 Although the two previous sections paint a grim picture for minority languages, this need not be the case, and the shifting geopolitical conditions may actually offer opportunities for positive change.
-I will borrow the words of Albert Bastardas-Boada [8] to delinate this opportunity and close this post:
+I will borrow the words of Albert Bastardas-Boada [8] to delineate this opportunity and close this post:

 This extended language contact and the plurilingual needs of more and more members of human groups wwho were, up until now, non-minority (in the traditional sense of the word) are generating feelings of cultural threat and defensive reactions, previously only experienced by groups habitually minoritised… Although these feelings of linguistic insecurity and threat may be exaggerated in most cases, this effect of globalisation is a good starting point for a serious review of the foundations of the linguistic organisation of [hu]mankind as a whole.
 Now that this feeling of being threatened is not exclusive to politically subordinated groups, now that it encompasses those that are beginning to suffer from the (inter)dependence of economies, technology and the mass media, it should be used to increase understanding of the classical situation of minoritisation by larger, monoritising groups.